- Heart Rate Variability: What You Need to Know

 Additionally, I’ve seen great improvements in my HRV and sleep quality overall by better controlling the ambient temperature at night.

-A few months ago, my wife and I got a temperature-controlled smart mattress, the Pod Pro by Eight Sleep* (check out my full review here).
+A few months ago, my wife and I got a temperature-controlled smart mattress, the Pod Pro by Eight Sleep (read my full Pod Pro review).
 The Pod Pro allows us to have a different temperature setting for each of the stages of sleep, including bed time, deep sleep, REM sleep and wake-up time.

 Since then, we both have experienced a dramatic increase in sleep quality.
 We feel subjectively better in the morning, and our HRV has improved as well.